-Reps meeting Taiwan’s Tsai say US seeks peace in region
+Delegation meeting Taiwan leader reaffirms US commitment

-TAIPEI, Taiwan (AP) — A delegation of United States lawmakers met with Taiwan’s president on Tuesday as part of an ongoing visit to the island that comes at a tense moment between the U.S. and China, who have spent weeks trading accusations over a suspected spy balloon.
+TAIPEI, Taiwan (AP) — A delegation of U.S. lawmakers on Tuesday met with Taiwan’s president, who promised to deepen military cooperation between the two sides despite objections from China, which claims the island as its own territory.

-The group was one of many U.S. delegations President Tsai Ing-wen has welcomed in recent years, despite China’s objections.
+The group was one of many U.S. delegations President Tsai Ing-wen has welcomed in recent years even as Beijing has stepped up diplomatic and military harassment of Taiwan.

-China claims the island republic as its own territory, to be taken by force if necessary.
-Beijing has responded to foreign visits by holding large-scale military exercises seen by some as a rehearsal for a blockade or invasion.
+China responded to foreign visits by holding large-scale military exercises seen by some as a rehearsal for a blockade or invasion.
+Beijing has not ruled out use of force to reunite Taiwan with mainland China, although the sides have been separated since a civil war in 1949, and most Taiwanese prefer to keep the status quo of de-facto independence.

-Tsai thanked the lawmakers for coming, saying it was a chance to deepen ongoing cooperation in semiconductor chip design and manufacturing, renewable energy and 5G.
+Tsai thanked the lawmakers for coming, saying it was a chance to deepen ongoing cooperation in semiconductor chip design and manufacturing, renewable energy and next-generation 5G mobile network.

 “Taiwan and the U.S. (will) continue to bolster military exchanges.
 Going forward, Taiwan will cooperate even more actively with the U.S. and other democratic partners to confront such bold challenges as authoritarian expansionism and climate change,” Tsai said.